andis-sprinkis/xdg-open-simple/README.md

 -   **Some of the `xdg-open` features and behaviors have been removed:**
     -   Auto-forwarding target paths without a known MIME handler to a web browser.
 (Not in specifications.)

         **Reason:** Obfuscates that there is a missing MIME handler on the system.
-Often just results in creating needless target file copies in the downloads directory.
+Often just results in creating the target file copies in the browser downloads directory.
     -   Handling the `$BROWSER` variable.
 (Not in specifications.)

         **Reason:** A legacy convention of setting the default web browser on some Linux systems.
 Redundant, overlaps with the core functionality of `xdg-open`.